Battle of Island Number Ten: Early defense preparations

 The widespread publicity given to Union General in Chief Winfield Scott's Anaconda Plan made the Confederate government aware of the threat that would be posed to the Mississippi Valley by a water-borne invasion along the course of the river.
 In response, they set up a series of defensive positions along the river.
 Among them were Fort Pillow, 40 mi north of Memphis, and extensive works at Columbus, Kentucky, both of which positions were important in relation to Island No. 10.
+(Note: The Confederate occupation of Columbus required a breach of Kentucky's professed neutrality, and is regarded as one of the major blunders of the war.)

 Construction of the batteries on and near the island began in mid-August 1861, directed by Captain Asa B. Gray.
 He began by laying out a battery on the Tennessee shore about 1.5 mi above the island.
 This battery, known as Battery No. 1 or the Redan Battery, commanded the approach to the bend.
 Vessels coming down the river would have to move directly toward its guns for more than a mile.
 It was not very effective, as it was sited on low ground subject to flooding.
 Almost as soon as work was started, however, the attention of Maj.
 Gen. Leonidas Polk was diverted to the capture and fortification of Columbus.
 Work continued at Island No. 10, but it was not regarded as urgent and so was denied both equipment and workers.

 Views at New Madrid and Point Pleasant, showing union camps, fortifications and batteries.